Disclosure: As an Amazon Associate I earn from qualifying purchases. I purchased the product in this review.

 Nintendo Switch AC Adapter – The inflexible USB-C charger included with the Nintendo Switch

 - Output: 39W USB-C Power Delivery 2.0 (5V/1.5A, 15V/2.6A)

 - Size: 2.6 x 2 x 1.4 inches | 66 x 51 x 36 mm

 - Nintendo Switch AC Adapter

-- Built-in USB-C cable, 5 foot/1.5 meter
+- Built-in USB-C cable is 5 feet/1.5 meters

 - “Safest” charger for the Switch

-- Includes built-in cable
+- Includes a built-in USB-C cable

 - Works worldwide with 100-240V power input (may need a plug adapter)